 http://www.w4mp.org/library/guides/2010-guide-to-working-for-an-mp-for-new-staff/how-to-survive-your-first-ten-days-in-the-constituency-office/.
 This one is a bit out of date but still very useful.

-If you are still concerned, your first port of call is Laura Blake in the Serjeant at Arms Office on x3030.
-She will advise on whether you need help from the Fixated Threat Assessment Centre (FTAC).
+If you are still concerned, your first port of call is the Serjeant at Arms Office on x3030.
+They will advise on whether you need help from the Fixated Threat Assessment Centre (FTAC).
 Read this next section NOW so you know what support is available.
 Although a lot of the information is aimed at Members, it is entirely appropriate for their staff too.
 Here it is:

 INAPPROPRIATE COMMUNICATIONS OR HARASSMENT

 It is part of the role of a Member of Parliament to deal with constituents’ problems, both in writing and face-to-face.
 Members attract the attention of a range of people, including some with persistent grievances or strange personal causes and some of whom are mentally ill.
 Most such individuals cause no problems and are unlikely to constitute more than a nuisance.
 However, Members are occasionally troubled by more threatening or intrusive attentions from people which cause anxiety or concern.
 In some cases, this amounts to persistent harassment.

 The Fixated Threat Assessment Centre (FTAC) was established to assist with these issues.
 It is a joint Police-NHS unit which specialises in the assessment and management of people who engage in inappropriate or intrusive contacts towards public figures.
 It offers specialist assistance, intervention and support to Members, in collaboration with the Serjeant-at-Arms and the Palace of Westminster Police.

 The FTAC will consider cases where intrusive behaviour is causing particular concern or distress or is perceived as harassing or threatening.
 Potential cases for FTAC should be discussed with the Serjeant at Arms.